Information & Advice

 Abuse can be verbal, financial, physical, psychological, sexual abuse, or it may be neglect or discrimination.
 The one thing you should never do is ignore an act of abuse or your suspicion that abuse taking place.

+If you have concerns you can contact Age UK Suffolk's Information Helpline between 9am and 1pm Monday to Friday on 01473 351234.
 Age UK Suffolk is a partner in the Suffolk Safeguarding Adults Service and we will listen to you and explain how you can report your concerns

 Suffolk Safeguarding Adults Service